Private Echizen Washi Paper Making Experience and Walking Tour

 Experience information

-• Required Time
+Required Time

-About 3 time
+About 3 hours -

-• Price
+Price

-• Capacity
+Capacity

 4 people

-• Hoyu NishiyamaSOE Tour Guide
+Hoyu NishiyamaSOE Tour Guide

-Born in Gunma Prefecture in 1989.After working as a caregiver, she moved to Sabae City when she got married.
+“I love Fukui's mountains, hot springs, people, and sake.Born in Gunma Prefecture in 1989.After working as a caregiver, she moved to Sabae City when she got married.
 She also belongs to the "RENEW" secretariat.

-Recommended points
+Recommended Points

-Many surprises await for you in town
+01Many surprises await for you in town

-Giant torii gates, wooden architecture, and the sights of everyday life
+Giant torii gates, wooden architecture, and the sights of everyday life -

-First, a visit to the Yanase Ryozo Paper Mill, where small washi paper is made
+02First, a visit to the Yanase Ryozo Paper Mill, where small washi paper is made

-Experience making rakusui paper and workshop tour
+Experience making rakusui paper and touring the workshop -

-It is hard to believe that they are made by hand
+04It is hard to believe that they are made by hand

-To wrap up the trip,
+05To wrap up the trip,

 A visit to Otaki Shrine and Okamoto Shrine, where the god of paper is enshrined

-The area has a calm and soothing atmosphere.
+The area has a calm and soothing atmosphere. -

-The intricate roof and carvings are a masterpiece
+06The intricate roof and carvings are masterpieces

-An important place related to the history of Echizen Washi
+An important place related to the history of Echizen washi

 About the Tour

 Imadate is a town of Echizen Japanese paper with a history of 1500 years.
-It is said that Echizen Washi originated long ago when a beautiful woman came down from the mountains and taught the villagers how to make Japanese paper.
+It is said that Echizen washi originated long ago when a goddess came down from the mountains and taught the villagers how to make Japanese paper.On this tour, you will walk around Imadate and visit two Japanese paper making workshops, Ryozo Yanase Paper Mill and Osada Washi.

 OSADA WASHI is a Japanese paper making studio with a history of over 100 years.
 While specializing in making large-sized Japanese paper, they also create original products such as Japanese paper decorations and accessories that you would want to use in your daily life.
 In addition to the Japanese paper production site, you can also see Japanese paper accessories made at OSADA WASHI in the quaint shop on the premises.

-• Tour Contents
+Tour Contents

 The large torii gate at the entrance of Imadate is an eye-catching photo spot.
 One of the pleasures of the tour is finding your own favorite points while walking around the city, such as the historic townscape or the mountains covered with fog on rainy days.

 First, we will guide you to the Yanase Ryozo Paper Mill, a Japanese paper making workshop.
 The small workshop produces hand-made Japanese paper called kogami, which is also used for wrapping Japanese sweets.
-During the tour, you can see the molds used in the technique called mold rakusui paper at the workshop, and experience making Japanese paper with the mold rakusui technique.
+During the tour, you can see the molds used in the technique called rakusui paper at the workshop, and experience making Japanese paper with the rakusui technique.
 (Depending on the day, we may not be able to tour the workshop, and in that case we may use a video to explain the usual state of affairs.)

 After visiting Ryozo Yanase Paper Mill, we will walk to OSADA WASHI.
 The retro workshop is one where craftsmen have been making Japanese paper for generations.
 At the workshop, you can hear directly from the craftsmen about the raw materials of washi, the role of machines, and washi made by various methods.